Chatoyancy: In woodworking

 Chatoyancy in wood occurs in various species – particularly hardwoods and the various types of Nanmu woods of China and South East Asia, particularly where stresses from the weight of the growing tree result in denser patches, or where stresses cause burl or bird’s eye.
 This ‘figure’, which has a striking three-dimensional appearance, is highly prized by woodworkers and their clients alike, and is featured regularly in furniture, musical instruments, and other decorative wood products.
 Figuring takes on a variety of forms and is referred to as flame, ribbon, tiger stripe, quilting, among other names.

 This effect is sometimes called wet look, since wetting wood with water often displays the chatoyancy, albeit only until the wood dries.
 Certain finishes cause the wood grain to become more pronounced.
 Oil finishes, epoxy, and shellac can strongly bring out the wet look effect.
 When the refractive index of the finish nearly matches that of the wood, light scattering no longer occurs at the wood surface, adding the appearance of depth to the wood's figure.

 Measurement

 No method to measure wood chatoyance is unanimously accepted by the scientific community.
-Some methods have been proposed, such as one named PZC, which was used to measure typical values for a number of wood species; some results are reported below:
+Some methods have been proposed, such as one named PZC after the names of its inventors, Pisani, Zanetta and Codoro.
+This measure has been used to measure typical values for a number of wood species; some results are reported below: